St. Joseph's School – Pandacan: History of St. Joseph's School

 In schoolyear 1994, after the introduction of a facilities improvement project to help elevate the conditions and teaching facilities of the school, the Sisters of the Missionary Apostles of Christ (MACE) were invited to help in the financial aspect of the administration of the school, as well handle areas of religious education.
 During the same year, the admission criteria were adjusted to accommodate male students in the high school department.

 In 2002, the parish priest of the church gave up the directorship of the school to concentrate on parish work.
 Cardinal Archbishop of Manila Jaime Sin appointed Fr.
 Nolan A. Que, Ph.D., to the post of School Director.
 Long time St. Joseph teacher Emolyn G. Guamil was appointed Assistant Director in 2004, while Elizabeth D. Mendoza was appointed Institutional Principal the same year.

 In schoolyear 2005-06, the school opened its multi-purpose gymnasium at what used to be the location of the elementary school chapel.
 The new gym serves as the main facility for the various physical education-related programs of the school.
 Also during this schoolyear, Fr.
 Que was given the task of supervising other schools nearby, including Paco Catholic School, St. Peter the Apostle School, Ermita Catholic School, Pius the X School, Malate Catholic School and as Assistant Director at St. Anthony School, Manila.

-For schoolyear 2007-08, the school is set to change its official school uniform colors for girls from green (skirt and tie) to a dark red plaid (skirt and tie).